You are here

 Academic Resource Center

 The Academic Resource Center (ARC) at MassArt collaborates with students and faculty to support instruction, enhance academic success, and retain a diverse student body.
-Academic Advisors, Success Coaches, Content Tutors, and Writing Specialists in the ARC guide students in identifying strengths, managing challenges, planning courses of study, and developing the communications skills necessary to share their artistic vision.
+Academic Advisors, Success Coaches, Peer Advisors and Peer Tutors, and Writing Specialists in the ARC guide students in identifying strengths, managing challenges, planning courses of study, and in developing the communications skills necessary to share their artistic vision.
 The ARC serves as a space for peer-to-peer interactions that enhance the academic and studio experience.
 Student Accessibility Services within the ARC ensures that students with disabilities are provided the necessary accommodations and supports that assist in their success at MassArt.

 All services offered through the ARC are free to MassArt students enrolled in a graduate, undergraduate, or certificate program.